 Again, in the animal kingdom, most of these feats of beauty are made by the male in order to win the freely-conferred affections of a female.

 The media may be different, but the mechanics are the same.
-Within any given generation, female Desire players chase male Beauty players.
-But across generations, male traits evolve in response to female preferences.
+Within a given generation, female Desire players chase male Beauty players.
+But across generations, male traits evolve to target female preferences.

 Human beauty games